 3) This is a catch-and-release competition, so each fish must be alive and be properly handled in the photos.
-Also, like the birding version, we are using the honor system.
-If the fish you post was caught before April 26th, 2014, it is not eligible.
+If your fish is being mis-handled, it will not be counted!
+(We'll post guidelines.)Also, like the birding version, we are using the honor system.
+If the fish you post was caught before April 22, 2017, it is not eligible.
 No cheating!

-- To showcase how many different types of fish can be caught on a fly rod.
+To showcase how many different types of fish can be caught on a fly rod.

-Keep checking back for more details.
 Thanks, and good luck!